rbergenl/_Alpha/README.md

 - Publish app ios - App Store - or transfer ownership from gmail account to domain email.

 ### Marketing

 - Create a *Press-kit*:
     - Professional photos
     - Professional video
     - A template news item

 ## 5. Growth

 Go live with version 1 and grow to sell:

 ### Marketing

 - Perform SEO:
     - Keyword research
     - Google Search Console
     - Google PageSpeed Insights
     - Linkbacks
+- Set Marketing Goals and perform Analysis on them.

 ### Developer

 - Build features by using the *Issue Tracking* in *Gitlab* and performing an A/B experiment for each feature.
+- Grow the team and grow the product using concepts from [Basecamp Shape Up](https://basecamp.com/shapeup).

 ### Business

 - Create an Investor Pitch.

 ## 6. Ownership Transfer

 ### Exit Procedure

 - Give credentials to the Password Manager.
 - Remove all stored credentials from Google Chrome.
 - Google Account: